neondatabase/website/content/docs/introduction/billing.md

 - The number of active computes
 - The size of each compute
 - The _Autosuspend_ feature, which suspends a compute after 5 minutes of inactivity by default.
-Paying users can configure the autosuspend timeout or disable it entirely.
+Users on paid plans can configure the autosuspend timeout or disable it entirely.
 - The _Autoscaling_ feature, which allows you to set a minimum and maximum compute size.
 Compute size automatically scales up and down between these boundaries based on workload.

 <Admonition type="note">